WASP-24

-WASP-24 is an F-type star with the Hot Jupiter planet WASP-24b in orbit.
-WASP-24 is slightly larger and more massive than the Sun, it is also has a similar Metallicity and is hotter than the Sun.
+WASP-24 is an F-type star with the hot Jupiter planet WASP-24b in orbit, about 1,075 light-years away in the constellation Virgo.
+WASP-24 is slightly larger and more massive than the Sun, it also has a similar metallicity and is hotter than the Sun.
 WASP-24 was first observed by the SuperWASP planet-searching organization, which flagged it as a potential host to a planet before following up with radial velocity and spectral measurements.
 Analysis of these confirmed the planetary nature of WASP-24b, which was later released to the public on the SuperWASP website.

+An eclipsing binary pair of companion stars were identified by a 2019 study using Gaia DR2 data.
+They are separated by 21.8 arcseconds from the primary star, corresponding to a distance of 7097 AU.

 Observational history

 Between March 2008 and April 2009, the northern and southern portions of the SuperWASP Consortium observed the night sky in WASP-24's vicinity.
 The star, in particular, was flagged as a host to a planetary candidate.
 After accumulating over 9,750 datapoints for a light curve on WASP-24, all information on the star that had been previously catalogued was collected alongside the new data, and the star was set aside for manual follow-up observations.

 The 2.56m Nordic Optical Telescope (NOT) at the Canary Islands' Roque de los Muchachos Observatory was used to collected radial velocity measurements.
 The Fibre-Fed Echelle Spectrograph, or FIES, was the instrument that collected these observations between December 2008 and April 2009; also used was the CORALIE spectrograph on the Leonhard Euler Telescope at Chile's La Silla Observatory, which collected additional radial velocity and spectral measurements.
 Analysis of WASP-24's spectrum ruled out the possibility that WASP-24 is a rapidly rotating star, which could make confirmation of a planet difficult, or that it is a spectroscopic binary star system.
 Use of a span bisector analysis revealed that the star is not very active.
 WASP-24 was then observed using Hawaii's Faulkes Telescope North and Australia's Faulkes Telescope South, searching for a period at which the discovered planet WASP-24b might transit, or cross in front of, its star, over various days in 2009 and 2010.

 Using information collected by NOT, WASP-24's temperature, metallicity, and other characteristics were derived.
 Detected levels of lithium and the star's surface gravity suggests that the star does not follow the main sequence.
 These stellar characteristics were later used to derive its planet's characteristics.

-WASP-24 and, specifically, the discovery of orbiting Hot Jupiter WASP-24b were first reported on SuperWASP's website.
+WASP-24 and, specifically, the discovery of orbiting hot Jupiter WASP-24b were first reported on SuperWASP's website in April 2010, followed by its formal publication in September 2010.